King Charles III Crowned In UKs First Coronation Since 1953 - UrduPoint

 Female bishops and choristers participated for the first time, as did leaders of Britain's non-Christian faiths, while its Celtic languages -- Welsh, Scottish Gaelic and Irish Gaelic -- featured prominently.

-A gospel choir sang for the first time at a coronation while a Greek choir intoned a psalm in tribute to Charles's late father, Prince Philip, who was born on the island of Corfu.
+A gospel choir sang for the first time at a coronation while a Greek choir intoned a psalm in tribute to Prince Philip, who was born on the island of Corfu.

 As king, Charles is supreme governor of the Protestant Church of England and has described himself as a "committed Anglican Christian".

-But he heads a more religiously and ethnically diverse country than the one his mother inherited in the shadow of World War II.
+But key elements of the service recognised that Charles heads a more religiously and ethnically diverse country than the one his mother inherited in the shadow of World War II.

-As such, he sought to make the congregation more reflective of British society, inviting ordinary members of the public to sit alongside the VIPs.

 In another change, the coronation themes mirrored his lifelong interest in biodiversity and sustainability.